 It probably comes as no shock to any of y’all that I LOVE dogs (probably more than people – ha!).
-Over the years, I have learned to make more sustainable choices when it comes to caring for my dog Rufus, as well as our revolving door of foster dogs!
+Over the years, I have learned to make more sustainable choices and use eco-friendly dog supplies for my dog Rufus, as well as our revolving door of foster dogs!
 Here are some tips for how to go green with your dog and his/her accessories:

 1. Use compostable waste bags